 The Company has been incorporated for a proposed project, the project being in various stages of evaluation.
 The Company is incorporated to enable investments as and when definitive agreements for projects are executed, and hence during the initial years, whilst the project feasibility analysis is in process, the Company incurs losses in relation to the compliance and establishment costs as per applicable laws.
+The Company has incurred a loss after tax of INR 149.93 Thousand during the current year, incurred lossed during the previous years and has resultant accumulated losses of INR 425.75 Thousand at 31 March 2023.
+Also the Company's current Liabilities have exceeded its current assets by INR 325.75 Thousand as at 31 March 2023.
 Based on the financial support extended by Godrej Properties Limited (Shareholder of the Company), the Management believe that the Company will continue to operate as a going concern for the foreseeable future, realise its assets and meet all its liabilities as they fall due for payment, in the normal course of business.
 In case of any fund requirement for development of continuing operation of company, shareholders shall fund/arrange fund in form of Equity/Loan.